Ayesha Daly (Dip Couns) MBACP

 During counselling I focus on the individual as a whole.
 I encourage you to explore your feelings and understand your thoughts and actions with an emphasis on developing your self-awareness.

-Each client is individual and I combine different humanistic approaches (Person-Centred, Gestalt and Transactional Analysis) to match your needs.
+Each client is individual and I combine multple humanistic approaches (Person-Centred, Gestalt and Transactional Analysis) to match your needs.
 What is most important, though, is not the methodology, but the trust and connection built between us within our sessions.

 My role is not to diagnose, advise or tell you what to do.
 My role is to support and help you explore and understand what you're struggling with.
 We will work together to find out what it is you wish to change and how you can make those changes.